 Advanced booking is recommended to avoid disappointment.

-The Roth Bar & Grill is closed for private bookings on the evenings of Friday 5 September and Friday 17 October and all day on Sunday 12 October.
+The Roth Bar & Grill is closed for a private booking on the evening of Friday 17 October.

 Closed on Mondays except for bank holidays

 Closed 25th and 26th December 2014

 For reservations call: +44 1749 814700, or email: firstname.lastname@example.org